counterposition/dotfiles/dev environment setup.md

 git clone https://github.com/hkukreja/dotfiles
 ```

 Now carefully copy each dotfile to your home directory.
-Watch out for `eval`s of software that doesn't yet exist on the new system, like `fnm`.
+Watch out for `eval`s of software that doesn't yet exist on the new system, like *asdf*.
 Comment these out for now.

 Install Visual Studio Code for a graphical text editor.